Plus3 Pitt Johnstown Business

 Rick Moslen

-I’m Rick, and I’m an International Programs Manager at Pitt Business.
+I’m Rick, and I’m a Global Experiences Program Manger at Pitt Business.
 I have managed international programming, advised & taught international students, and helped others strengthen their cultural competancies for over seven years.
 My international interests began as an undergrad, and since then I’ve explored over 26 countries and have experienced everything from presenting on a panel at a music festival in Spain, to studying traditional dance music in Peru, to getting chased by monkeys in Malaysia (not recommended), to hiking to the top of Table Mountain in South Africa.
 Fun fact: I love turbulence on planes (it’s like getting rocked to sleep).

 Feel free to contact me at rickmoslen@business.pitt.edu or 412-383-5476.